Provable optimal transport with transformers: The essence of depth and prompt engineering

-\end{theorem} Remarkably, the above result holds for \textbf{an arbitrary $n$} since transformers admit inputs with different number of tokens.
-We will elaborate on this important property by establishing convergence rate to $P^*_\lambda$, thereby proving that a single transformer is capable of solving optimal transport for all $n$.

-Notably, the above result supports the \emph{"iterative inference hypothesis"} \citep{jastrzkebski2017residual}, that links the mechanism of deep neural networks to widely used optimization methods.
+Notably, the above result supports the \emph{"iterative inference hypothesis"} \citep{jastrzkebski2017residual}, that links the mechanism of deep neural networks to optimization methods.
 This hypothesis postulates that residual connections enable deep networks to implicitly implement gradient descent across layers to tackle complex tasks.
 The hypothesis is based on striking observations on the underlying mechanisms of Convolutional Neural Networks (CNNs) \citep{alain2016understanding}.
 Previous studies have theoretically proven this hypothesis for solving least-squares using transformers~\citep{ahn2024transformers,von2023transformers,akyurek2022learning}.
-Building on these studies, we demonstrate that transformers can implement gradient descent for a different objective function to solve optimal transport, advancing our understanding of the iterative inference mechanism in deep networks
+Building on these studies, we demonstrate that transformers can implement gradient descent for OT and connect it to language translation.

+We highlight that the established result holds for standard \textbf{softmax self-attention}.
+In particular, we show that softmax attention is especially well-suited to implementing gradient descent on the objective function $L$, as defined in~\eqref{eq:L}.
+Remarkably, attention mechanisms cannot simulate the gradient of an arbitrary function and exhibit inherent limitations in their computational capabilities.
+In particular, \emph{linear attention} is well-suited for problems such as linear regression, where the underlying objective is quadratic~\citep{ahn2024transformers,von2023transformers}.
+In contrast, \emph{softmax attention} is better aligned with tasks involving token matching.

-Prompt engineering is essential for the proof.
+Prompt engineering is essential for the proof of Theorem~\ref{thm:gd}.
 Expanding the input size by adding columns and rows creates an extended data representation matrix across the layers.
-Attention layers can utilize a part of this expanded matrix as memory to store the iterates of gradient descent.
+Attention layers can utilize a part of this matrix \emph{as memory to store the iterates of gradient descent} .
 Furthermore, the input dependent part of the prompt supplies the necessary statistics for the attention layers to implement gradient descent.
-To elaborate, we will present the proof and explain the essence of attention layers and prompt engineering.